muhammadalmaskhan/muhammadalmaskhan.github.io/_pages/about.md

 <div style="text-align: justify;">

-Muhammad Almas Khan, an MPhil graduate in Computer Science (CS) from Quaid i Azam University Islamabad (<a href="https://cs.qau.edu.pk/">QAU</a>) is logical, technical, inquisitive, and problem solver.
-Recently conferred with the best paper winning award at an international conference.
-Currently working as lecturer in FAST National University of Computer and Emmerging Sciences (<a href="http://isb.nu.edu.pk/Faculty/Details/6528">FAST-NUCES</a>).
-His main research interests are in Internet of Things (IoT) security, with a good grasp of Machine Learning (ML) and related topics.
-He's excited to explore various computer science subjects and welcomes new challenges.
+Muhammad Almas Khan holds an MPhil in Computer Science from Quaid i Azam University Islamabad (<a href="https://cs.qau.edu.pk/">QAU</a>).
+He is a logical and inquisitive problem-solver, recently awarded Best Paper at an international conference.
+Currently a lecturer at FAST National University of Computer and Emmerging Sciences (<a href="http://isb.nu.edu.pk/Faculty/Details/6528">FAST-NUCES</a>), his research focuses on IoT security, with a strong interest in Machine Learning and broader computer science challenges.
 </div>